almagarden/video-montage/README.md

 # Video Montage API

-A FastAPI-based service that creates video montages from multiple videos with background music.
-The service arranges videos in a grid layout and adds background music to create a seamless montage.
+A FastAPI service that creates video montages by combining multiple videos sequentially with background music.
+Each video plays in full screen, maintaining consistent dimensions throughout the montage.

 ## Features

-- Create video montages with multiple videos in a dynamic grid layout
-- Background music support with automatic duration matching
-- Smart video duration handling:
+- **Sequential Video Playback**: Videos play one after another in full screen
+- **Consistent Dimensions**: All videos are automatically resized to match the first video's dimensions
+- **Smart Duration Control**:
-  - If total duration is shorter than requested, the last video is looped
+  - When target duration is shorter than total video length: All videos are proportionally shortened
-  - If total duration is longer than requested, videos are proportionally trimmed
+  - When target duration is longer than total video length: The last video loops to fill remaining time
-- Automatic grid layout calculation based on number of videos
+- **Background Music**: Add background audio track that automatically:
+  - Loops if shorter than the video duration
+  - Trims if longer than the video duration
+- **API Security**:
-- API key authentication with user management
+  - API key authentication
-- Rate limiting and quota management
+  - Rate limiting (5 requests/minute)
+  - Monthly quota system
-- Progress tracking for video generation tasks
+- **Progress Tracking**: Monitor video generation progress in real-time
-- High-quality output (1080p resolution)

 ## Prerequisites